bsmg/beat-saber-community-wiki/support/exceptions.md

 ### UnauthorizedAccessException
 1.The caller does not have the required permission.
+This could mean that a program is also blocking the user from accessing the file, such as `Anti Viruses,and programs that would block suspicous programs/processes/activity`
+Other causes would be not having rights aka lacking admin rights and the likes.

 2.The file is an executable file that is in use.